 Religious beliefs are remarkably various.
 But sometimes it can seem that there is only one way to be an atheist: asserting, on the basis of reasoned argument, that belief in God is irrational.
-The aging “new atheists”—Sam Harris, Richard Dawkins, and Daniel Dennett, for example—pit reason against faith, science against superstition, and declare for reason and science.
+The ageing “new atheists”—Sam Harris, Richard Dawkins, and Daniel Dennett, for example—pit reason against faith, the science against superstition, and declare for reason and science.

-It pictures the universe as a natural system, a system not guided by intelligent design and not traversed by spirits; a universe that can be explained by science, because it consists of material objects operating according to physical laws.
+It pictures the universe as a natural system, a system not guided by intelligent design and not traversed by spirits; a universe that can be explained by science because it consists of material objects operating according to physical laws.
 In this sense, atheism embodies a whole picture of the world, offering explanations about its most general organization to the character of individual events.

 Ironically, this is similar to the totalizing worldview of religion—neither can be shown to be true or false by science, or indeed by any rational technique.
 Whether theistic or atheistic, they are all matters of faith, stances taken up by tiny creatures in an infinitely rich environment.

 I’m an atheist because I think of the universe as a natural, material system.
 I think of it, on the basis of my own extremely limited experience, as an infinitely replete but morally indifferent thing.
 It isn’t bent on saving me, or damning me: It just is.
 I find comfort in that, as well as pain; wonder as well as loathing.
 That’s my experience, and my atheism is a reflection of that experience.
 But it’s not an argument; it’s an interpretation.

 I have taken a leap of atheist faith.